Vimbayinashe/student-management-system/README.md

  3. **GET**  api/v1/students/{id}
      - Description - get a student with the specified id
      - Path Parameters
-         - **id** - an integer that represents the student's ID number in the system
+         - **id** - a number that represents the student's ID number in the system
      - Request body - none
      - Responses
          - **200 OK**